WHenderson/to-json/README.md

 # to-json

-The repository provides a consistent mechanism for mapping javascript to json.
+to-json provides a consistent mechanism for mapping complex javascript data to json.
 This mechanism allows for complex filtering, data conversion, and two-way mapping between the input and output data.

-This project has been created with the specific intention of providing data for web services and json schemas whilst maintaining enough contextual information that errors in the json data can be mapped back to the originating data easily.

 ## Installation